-Universal Express is available for one park per day or both parks per day.
-It can be purchased online ahead of time through Universal or at the parks themselves.
+Both types of Universal Express Passes are available for one park per day or both parks per day.
+It can be purchased online ahead of time through us or Universal directly, or while you're at the parks.
 We like this flexibility.
-Sometimes you don't know you want Express Pass until you're already in the parks!
+Sometimes you don't know you want an Express Pass until you're already in the parks!

 How Much Is Universal Express Pass?

-Ultimately, it depends.
-If you are staying on-site at one of Universal's premier resort hotels, Universal Express Unlimited is free for every day of your visit.
+If you are staying on-site at one of Universal's premier resort hotels, Universal Express Unlimited is included with your stay for every day of your visit.
 That includes your date of check-in and departure.
 The value of this cannot be underestimated, especially during busier times.
-Yes, hotels are priced based on expected crowds.
-If you are considering purchasing Express Pass, you should do the math and see if it makes sense to stay on-site.
-It is often still cheaper to stay on-site with Unlimited Express versus staying off-site and purchasing Unlimited Express separately.
-You get the added benefit of being so close to the parks when you stay on-site, access to all of the fabulous pools, plush rooms and other on-site amenities, too.
+Yes, hotels are priced based on expected crowds, but if you are already considering purchasing Express Passes, you should do the math and see if it makes sense to stay on-site.
+For larger groups of three or more, it is often still cheaper to stay on-site with Unlimited Express versus staying off-site and purchasing Unlimited Express separately.
+You get the added benefit of being so close to the parks when you stay on-site, plus access to all of the fabulous pools, plush rooms and other on-site amenities.
+If you are staying at a premier resort hotel and are planning on hitting the parks on your arrival day, no worries!
+The front desk can help you get your Express Pass so you're ready to roll, while the Bell Desk safely stores your luggage.

 Hotels with Universal Express Unlimited: